MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 1. Open the Tax Year-End Closing window.
 (Administration \>\> Routines \>\> Company \>\> Tax Year-End Close)

 2. Mark Close Year.
-You can’t close the tax year unless you mark this option.
+You can't close the tax year unless you mark this option.

 3. Mark Print Report to print the Tax Year-End Closing Report when the closing process is complete.
-This report shows year-to-date and last year’s tax amounts as they appeared in the Tax Detail Maintenance window before the tax year was closed.
-The report is part of the audit trail and should be saved with your company’s permanent records.
+This report shows year-to-date and last year's tax amounts as they appeared in the Tax Detail Maintenance window before the tax year was closed.
+The report is part of the audit trail and should be saved with your company's permanent records.

 4. Choose Process to begin the closing process.